sunnyxiaohu/R-C3D.pytorch/README.md

 Before training, set the right directory to save and load the trained models.
 Change the arguments "save_dir" and "load_dir" in trainval_net.py and test_net.py to adapt to your environment.

-To train a faster R-CNN model with vgg16 on pascal_voc, simply run:
+To train a R-C3D model with vgg16 on pascal_voc, simply run:
 ```
 CUDA_VISIBLE_DEVICES=$GPU_ID python trainval_net.py \
                    --dataset pascal_voc --net vgg16 \